-Board and Management Composition and Conduct - Our Annual Proxy Statements and Annual Reports on Form 10-K provide details regarding the composition of our Board of Directors and our management.
-As previously mentioned, the Human Capital Management and Compensation Committee of our Board of Directors provides advice, direction and oversight of the Company's policies and strategies in relation to culture and human capital management, including with regard to diversity, equity and inclusion, and oversees the Company's compensation plans, policies, programs and practices applicable to our Chief Executive Officer (CEO) and other executive officers, including the Company's executive compensation plans, employee benefit plans, and incentive-compensation and equity-based plans.
+Board and Management Composition and Conduct - Our Annual Proxy Statements and Annual Reports on Form 10-K provide details regarding the composition of our Board and our management.
+As previously mentioned, the Compensation Committee provides advice, direction and oversight of the Company's policies and strategies in relation to culture and human capital management, including with regard to diversity, equity and inclusion, and oversees the Company's compensation plans, policies, programs and practices applicable to our Chief Executive Officer (CEO) and other executive officers, including the Company's executive compensation plans, employee benefit plans, and incentive-compensation and equity-based plans.

-Our Board of Directors is composed of members with diverse and varied ages, genders, racial and ethnic backgrounds and wide-ranging professional experiences.
-All members of our Board of Directors are independent, with the exception of our CEO Katherine Antonello.
-Our Board of Directors' Committee Charters, Corporate Governance Guidelines, Related Person Transactions Policy and Procedures, Code of Business Conduct and Ethics, and Code of Ethics for Senior Financial Officers are posted on the Company's website at www.employers.com.
+Our Board consists of members with diverse and varied ages, genders, racial and ethnic backgrounds and wide-ranging professional experiences.
+All members of our Board are independent, with the exception of our CEO Katherine Antonello.
+Our Board's Committee Charters, Corporate Governance Guidelines, Related Person Transactions Policy and Procedures, Code of Business Conduct and Ethics, and Code of Ethics for Senior Financial Officers are posted on the Company's website at www.employers.com.